kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

 This is a description for the mandatory assignment 1 in KEA Kompetence System Security 2021

-To be handed in at latest March 21.
+To be handed in at latest March 21, 2021 by email to xhek@kea.dk or hlk@zencurity.com

 Note: this will be the only mandatory assignment, not two for this course.